 Section 11(1) (a) to (o) of the Prevention of Cruelty to Animals Act, 1960 states the different kinds or forms of cruelty to animals.
 Within these sections, some offenses are cognizable and some are not cognizable.

-According to Section 2(c) of Criminal Procedure Code, cognizable offenses are those offenses under stop-the-cruelty-of-animals-for-cosmetics-21702245which the police officer is empowered to arrest the offender without a warrant.
+According to Section 2(c) of Criminal Procedure Code, cognizable offenses are those offenses under which the police officer is empowered to arrest the offender without a warrant.
 Whereas, Section 22(l) of Criminal Procedure Code deals with a non-cognizable offense under which the police officer is not empowered to arrest the offender without a warrant.
 Section 11(1) (1),(n ), (o) and Section 12 are the cognizable offenses and the rest of the sub-sections under Section 11 are non – cognizable offense within Prevention of Cruelty to Animals Act, 1960.

 Anyone can make a complaint against animal abuse at the nearest police station and the police officer is under the obligation to carry out an investigation into that complaint.
 Under Section 34 of the Act, if any complaint is made, then he has the power to seize the animal and produce the same for examination before the nearest magistrate.
 Section 35 states that the animals are to be produced before the magistrate and if found seriously injured, then they must be taken to the infirmary for further care until they are fit for discharge.